tytydraco/yessleep/out/When_their_God_asks_for_cruelty_my_town_delivers_it_with_a_smile_I_need_to_escape_this_place.md

 “Speaking of which - you know what they should start calling us? *The Anathema*.
 It’s perfect!
 Every individual meaning of the word fits.
 Anathema as in someone who is vehemently hated by the parish; Anathema as in something that is cursed and separated from God; Anathema as in an offering that was created only to be destroyed.
 Expendable, star-crossed nobodies - that’s us!
 The purposefully loathed, the vermin that hang from these hallowed pines like Christmas ornaments, glittering and terrible and divine and - “

 Vincent jabbered on, and on, and on, head resting in the grass, shifting eyes fixed on the sky.
 Not sure how long I stood there.
 An hour?
 Might have been longer.
 His relentless prattle was entrancing at first.
 There was a cryptic eloquence to the endless monologue.

-As he rambled, two details fought for my attention.
+As time went on, though, I found myself becoming progressively more distracted.
+A pair of details were fighting hard for my attention.

 First off, he was barefoot.
 My eyes traced the length of his heels.
 The skin was dirt-caked but smooth and relatively unblemished.
 I counted only one, crescent-shaped scar at the center of his left heel.
 Mom shattered beer bottles against his stoop every Sunday morning for as long as I’d been alive.
-She planted decades of improvised booby traps that seemed to draw blood more often than not.
+She planted decades of improvised booby traps that seemed to draw blood with an alarming consistency.

 Shouldn’t he have *more* scars?

 But the more pressing detail was the stone lying between my feet.

 It was a slender piece of sandstone, shaped like an arrow, tapering to a razor-sharp point.
 The rock was unnaturally smooth, as if it had been whetted.
-Heat congregated in my chest as I studied it.
+More and more heat congregated in my chest as I studied it.

 Had it always been there?

 I couldn’t remember.

 All I knew for sure was that the universe was pleading for me to use it.